Tidbits

 Could, would, should

-The three most powerful words I use consistently in code reviews.
+Three powerful words I use consistently in code reviews.
 No condescending tones, no orders, just simple open ended questions leading the author to reevaluate and stay in control of their code.

 -